 Our new women’s drop-in provides a safe, female-identified space for women to receive compassionate care in a way that creates opportunities to build on their strengths.
 Any woman or person who identifies as a woman is welcome to drop in to access a kitchen, a washer and dryer, and participate in free, women-led activities like yoga, creative writing, craft workshops, and cooking classes.

-Willow’s Place is generously funded by the Ontario Trillium Foundation, an agency of the Government of Ontario.
+Willow’s Place was initially launched through funding by the Ontario Trillium Foundation, an agency of the Government of Ontario.

 Community & Education

 Ending violence against women requires communities to come together to talk about change at the individual, community, and societal level.